Melodies for You

-Melodies for You was a long-running BBC radio music programme, broadcast on Sunday mornings until 1992 and Sunday evenings subsequently, which presented works of light popular and classical music.
+Melodies for You is a long-running BBC radio music programme, broadcast on Sunday mornings until 1992 and subsequently on Sunday evenings.
+It presented works of light popular and classical music.

-The show was merged with Your Hundred Best Tunes in 2007 by BBC controller Lesley Douglas, who appointed Alan Titchmarsh as presenter.
+The show was merged with Your Hundred Best Tunes in 2007 by BBC Radio 2's controller Lesley Douglas, who appointed Alan Titchmarsh as presenter.
 The show was then dropped by controller Bob Shennan with the final broadcast on Sunday, 28 August 2011.

 In the final broadcast, Alan Titchmarsh played personal favourites: